AzertyWasTaken/Busy-Beaver/README.md

 - Open the `main.js` script.
 - Configure the `newList` or `decideList` function.
 - Run the script with `node main.js`.
+- To try the website, serve the repository root and open `index.html`.

 ## Documentation